 For applications to start in September of Year 7, a common application form (CAF1) must be completed and received by the County Council in which the child is resident by 31 October in the year before admission.
-Applications for admission after the National Offer Day (1 March) will be handled by the County Council in which the child is resident.
+Applications for admission after the National Offer Day (1 March or by next working day) will be handled by the County Council in which the child is resident.